 The case for a stock market bull is much stronger:

 Flashback; Dow today looks like Dow yesteryear.
 The pattern the Dow is tracing is jarringly similar to that of 2011.
-If history is going to serve as a guidepost, then the Dow could be ready to roar as opposed to being down for the count.
+If history will serve as a guidepost, then the Dow could be ready to roar as opposed to being down for the count.
 When the markets were plunging in 2011, the same question was posed.
 Is the Dow going to crash, is the bull over?
 Turns out that the so-called crash was nothing but a hiccup in what turned out to be one of the most massive Bull Runs of all time.

 As we live in an era of lies and deceit, where rampant manipulation is the order of the day; worse still, no one is contesting this manipulation.
 The masses have embraced that this is their destiny and surrendered to this new market norm.

-Bull vs bear market; actually It’s 2011 all over again
+Bull vs bear market; actually, It’s 2011 all over again

 Dow Index Pattern in 2011